nathanielshibadu/Phishing-Detection-System/REPORT.md

 # PhishGuard - Technical Report

 **Date:** November 2025
-**Project:** End-to-End Phishing URL Detection System (PhishGuard)
+**Project:** End to End Phishing URL Detection System (PhishGuard)

 ## 1. Executive Summary

-PhishGuard is an end-to-end phishing detection system integrating:
+PhishGuard is an end to end phishing detection system integrating:

 * A hybrid deep learning URL classifier (tokenized URLs + lexical features)
 * A custom preprocessing pipeline serialized for inference
 * A locally hosted Flask API for real-time classification
 * A Chrome browser extension with an Admin Dashboard for logging phishing detections

-The resulting system achieves high accuracy (~94–95%) with fast inference (<70 ms) and is fully deployable on Windows machines without external cloud dependencies.
+The resulting system achieves high accuracy (89%) with fast inference (<70 ms) and is fully deployable on Windows machines without external cloud dependencies.

 ## 2. Approach